What training is required for everyone?

 The University of Alaska Fairbanks (UAF), as part of its mission, promotes and engages in many programs, events and activities that involve Minors throughout all of its campuses.
 Protection and safety of Minors is of the highest priority for UAF and its departments.
 The purpose of this policy is to provide protection of Minors engaged in programs, events and activities provided or endorsed by UAF.

 The University of Alaska President adopted Regulation Part IX - Student Affairs, Chapter 09.12 Protection of Minors July 2017.
 A copy is provided in the right column.
 UAF will be working to update their protection of minors' policy to include changes in the new regulation that are not currently included.
 The update will go through Faculty Senate, Staff Council, and Student Council prior to being approved by the Chancellor.
+Per BOR regulation R09.12, all authorized and supervised adults must sign a code of conduct annually.
+This is now available here.
+Please keep the signed copy with your other documents associated with your camp, activity or event.
+The document must be available for 3 years.
 Some of the major changes include:

 - A requirement for employees that work with minors and are considered authorized adults to complete annual awareness training.